Delve into the USA with a worldwide travel insurance policy from Holiday Extras for as little as £32.55*

 Make sure you're covered with travel insurance for USA

 From the iconic cities to the diverse landscapes, the USA needs no introduction.
-But if you're planning a trip to the land of opportunity it's crucial to have the right travel insurance policy so that you can make the most of it.
+However if you're planning a trip to the land of opportunity it's crucial to have the right travel insurance policy so that you can make the most of your visit.
 Our policies offer comprehensive medical cover for any unforeseen illness and we also provide cover for cancellation and lost baggage.
-Travel insurance for USA helps you to enjoy your trip, without any nagging concerns.
+Holiday insurance for America helps you to enjoy your trip, without any nagging concerns.

 If you're a frequent traveller our annual policy is perfect.
 You'll benefit from the same level of cover offered by the Premium option, and parties on annual policies are not required to travel together.
 Children up to age 18 go free on all policies when traveling with an adult, and we offer £75 excess on most covers, and £100 excess on medical.

 *Prices based on 1 person aged 25 with no pre-existing medical conditions, travelling Worldwide inc. USA/Canada/Caribbean, with a Basic cover single trip policy, from 19/11/18 until 27/11/18.
 The cover levels change depending on your package.
 Prices correct as of November 2018.

 **Prices based on 1 person aged 25 with no pre-existing medical conditions, travelling Worldwide inc. USA/Canada/Caribbean, with a Basic cover single trip policy, from 19/11/18 until 18/11/19.
 The cover levels change depending on your package.
 Prices correct as of November 2018.

 At Holiday Extras with you can purchase a holiday insurance for USA policy with one of three levels of cover; depending on your specific requirements.
 The three cover levels available are - basic cover, standard cover or premium cover.
 Premium is our highest level of cover and offers higher levels of protection which would be very beneficial when travelling to the USA because of the high medical care costs.